-This login is available only when you install the Server Administrator Web Server component.
+This login is available only if the Server Administrator Web Server component is installed on the system.
 Use this login to manage the OpenManage Server Administrator Central Web Server:

-Double-click on the Dell OpenManage Server Administrator icon on 1 your desktop.
-The remote login page is displayed.

-CAUTION: The login screen has an Ignore certificate warnings check box.
+- 1. Double-click the Dell OpenManage Server Administrator icon on your desktop.
+The remote login page is displayed. - CAUTION: The login screen displays an Ignore certificate warnings check box.
 You should use this option with discretion.
-It is recommended that you use it only in trusted Intranet environments.

-- 2 Click the Manage Web Server link, located at the top-right corner of the screen. - 3 Enter the User Name, Password, and Domain name (if you are accessing Server Administrator from a defined domain) and click Submit. - Select the Active Directory Login check box to log in using Microsoft 4 Active Directory.
-See "Using the Active Directory Login" on page 48. - 5 Click Submit.
+It is recommended that you use it only in trusted Intranet environments. - 2.
+Click the Manage Web Server link, located at the top-right corner of the screen. - Enter the User Name, Password, and Domain name (if you are accessing Server Administrator from a defined domain) and click Submit. - 4.
+Select Active Directory Login to log in using Microsoft Active Directory.
+See Using the Active Directory Login. - Click Submit. - To end your Server Administrator session, click Log Out on the Global Navigation Bar.